Jabs For The Boys: let's beat HPV

 Human papillomavirus (HPV) causes cancer and other serious diseases in both sexes.

 Girls in the UK have been vaccinated since 2008.
-HPV vaccination for boys is expected to start in the 2019/20 school year.
+HPV vaccination for boys started in September 2019.

 What is HPV?

 HPV is usually passed on through sexual or skin-to-skin contact.
 It causes 5% of all cancers in men and women as well as other diseases.